 Various assignments will be used to monitor and assess the students’ skills development and study progress.
 Students will regularly discuss and reflect on their progress and performance with each other and their tutor.

-Debate the (ethical) safety and security challenges involved in nuclear energy use.
+Consider and debate the (ethical) safety and security challenges involved in nuclear energy use; and

 On the right side of programme front page of the e-guides you will find links to the website and timetables, uSis and Brightspace.

 The course includes 14 lab sessions, which will employ various active learning methods.

 Attendance is mandatory.
 Missing more than 3 sessions will lead to a fail.
 Students who have missed more than 3 sessions are not allowed to take part in the resit(s).

 Total study load of 140 hours:

 Lab hours: 42

 - 30% Group presentation